 Whole Farm Planning for Grass-fed Beef

-The learning team has been activated and objective #1 accomplished.
-A two-day conference was held in October with 36 participants from Arkansas, Missouri, Tennessee, Virginia and Oklahoma.
+The first objective was accomplished in that the learning team (36 participants from Arkansas, Missouri, Tennessee, Virginia and Oklahoma) was activated.
 The participants were farmers (12), NRCS personnel, university researchers, extension agents and ATTRA staff.
-Refer to www.attra.org/wholefarm for information on the conference.
-Discussions during the conference were primarily on “what we know” and “what we don’t know” about producing about producing high quality, consumer acceptable grass-fed beef.
+Discussions during the conference were primarily on producing high quality, consumer acceptable grass-fed beef.
 The discussions were divided into four primary segments: animal, pasture, marketing and whole-farm planning.
-The information will be used to determine research data collection priorities and data collection on 10 case study farms

 The second objective is being carried out during the next phase as we work with individual farmers to determine their constraints in production of grass-fed beef.
 We have 11 farmers who have pooled cattle from their farms into a common “graze-out” phase from which cattle will be processed and marketed through the University of Arkansas meats lab.
 Carcass data and consumer acceptance data will be collected.

 The third objective is being accomplished with collaborative research with the University of Tennessee and the University of Arkansas.
 One year of data collection by the University of Tennessee resulted in 89% of the cattle supplemented with soyhulls on pasture grading choice whereas only a few of the nonsupplemented cattle graded select.
 Another year of data collection is in process.

 This project is allowing all factors to be considered in production and marketing of gass-fed beef to be evaluated through research and on-farm cases studies.
 The primary importance is the application to whole farm planning in order for a producer to evaluate the farm resources (soils, forages, and animals) before making a decision on marketing grass-fed beef.